Monthly message from Doug Poray, HCARC club present.

 Operating help at the Holiday City Amateur Radio Club.

 We here at the Holiday City Amateur Radio Club welcome all who venture into the ranks of Amateur Radio.
-Like all radio operators there comes a point when we attempt to set up a working radio station and get "one the air".
+Like all radio operators there comes a point when we attempt to set up a working radio station and get "on the air".
 Many questions come to mind such as, What radio should I buy and where to buy it?, What type antenna should I use?, Can I install an antenna where I live?, or if I have already set up my station, When do I push the transmit button?.
 We here at the Holiday City Amateur Radio Club are here to help answer those questions.
 All you have to do is ask.
 You may contact me at my email address: n2wlh@yahoo.com